Dobberzoon/geo1004.2022_hw02/README.md

 More on ```cjio``` can be found here: https://github.com/cityjson/cjio

 ## Add own path for input dataset
 Change path for input_data location at lines 45 & 50, to link an upgraded 3dbag file and upgraded triangulated 3dbag file, accordingly.
+Though with provided example data this is not needed.

 ## How to build from command line